 Thankfully, producers such as Giovanni Dri and Roncaia would not countenance it.
 Motivated by tradition and sentiment as much as anything else, they continue to market small volumes of Ramandolo.
 The production zone is situated in the far north of the Colli Orientali subregion in the province of Udine.
 The vineyards cluster around the town of Nimis, with the best sites found at higher elevations (rising to 380m) on the steep, south-facing slopes of Ramandolo.
 It is a spectacular part of northern Italy, best represented by the vines that cling to the Alpine foothills above Tarcento.
 These precarious slopes, where a misstep can easily result in a painful accident, are a paradise for the quality-focused grower, and machine harvesting is virtually impossible on such steep inclines.
 In Ramandolo, grape pickers are worth their weight in gold during autumn.

 The climate is also delightfully fresh and sunny: Monte Bernardia provides sufficient respite from the chilling north winds that are a gift from the Alps nearby.
-That fact, combined with adequate (but not excessive) rainfall, encourages the berries to ripen slowly and evenly on the vine.
+Combined with adequate (but not excessive) rainfall, that fact encourages the berries to ripen slowly and evenly on the vine.
 The diurnal temperature variation and calcareous soils (‘Lysch di Cormons’ is the local synonym) complete Ramandolo’s quality equation.
 The results in bottle can be exquisite: sweet amber Verduzzo is a floral delight, with plenty of freshness and acidity to avoid that cloying sensation on the mid-palate.
 For sure, producers of Ramandolo will never be granted the Midas touch.
 But that scarcely matters when your very soul comes alive in the cultivation of bottled history.